spiral/docs/http/cookies.md

 > Attention, this method should be executed **before** starting `HttpDispatcher`.

-## Configuring cookies path and domain
+## Configuring default cookies domain
-Both default `domain` and `path` values are presented in http config and can be edited at any moment.
+Default `domain` value are presented in http config and can be edited at any moment.

 Hovewer, domain value provided in pattern form and can provide additional functionality: